 Using The Drone

 Click on the connect button to start communicating with the drone.
 When the connection is established successfully between your drone and the APP, the LED on the drone blinks GREEN.
-The turn lock button can be used to lock the left controller for just up and down or up, down, left turn and right turn.
-Use the left stick to tack off or land the drone.
+The turn lock button can be used to lock the left controller for just up and down, or up, down, left turn and right turns.
+Use the left stick to take off or land the drone.
 Use the right stick to control the movements.
 If the drone disconnects from the app or the drone itself is rebooting when trying to take off, that means the battery can’t provide enough power.
 We have used a 1300mAh 30C battery.
-So please ensure to use a battery with a higher discharge rating.
+So, please ensure to use a battery with a higher discharge rating.

 Preflight Check

-- Place the drone on a level surface and power it up when the drone stays still.
+Place the drone on a level surface and power it up when the drone is still.

 You can download all the necessary files from the Circuit Digest GitHub repo, from the following link.